oslo-project/crypto/docs/pages/examples/rsa.md

 ## RSASSA-PSS

-The API expects the message to be hashed before verification.
-Aside from the public key, message hash, and signature, it also requires the hash function used for the hashing the message, MGF1 function hash (usually the same as the hash function), and the salt length.
+`verifyRSASSASignature()` requires the message hash, the hash function used for the hashing the message, the MGF1 function hash (usually the same as the hash function), and the salt length.

 ```ts
 import { RSAPublicKey, verifyRSASSASignature } from "@oslojs/crypto/rsa";